 The Morning Sky Stars

 High in the south are the bright stars of the great ship Argo.
-Brightest of these is Canopus, second brightest star in Earth’s sky and nearly overhead.
+Brightest of these is Canopus, second brightest star in the night sky and nearly overhead.
 Canopus is 15000 times as bright as our own sun, a rare supergiant which is the brightest star within 700 light years of us.
-If Canopus were at the same distance as Sirius it would be rival the first quarter moon in brightness, and the southern hemisphere sky would seldom be fully dark!
-If this supergiant star were in the sun’s place at the centre of our solar system, its surface would lie three quarters of the way out to Mercury’s orbit, and a planet with an earth like temperature would have to be three times as far out as Pluto.
+If Canopus were at the same distance as Sirius, it would rival the first quarter moon in brightness, and the southern hemisphere sky would seldom be fully dark!
+If this supergiant star was in the sun’s place at the centre of our solar system, its surface would lie three quarters of the way out to Mercury’s orbit, and a planet with an earth-like temperature would have to be three times as far out as Pluto.